North America Craft Beer Market Size and Share

 North America Craft Beer Market Analysis by Mordor Intelligence

 The North America craft beer market, valued at USD 64.02 billion in 2025, is projected to reach USD 96.76 billion by 2030, growing at a CAGR of 8.61%.
 Driven by heightened consumer awareness, the market is witnessing an expansion, with a pronounced tilt towards flavorful, low-alcohol options.
 While health-conscious consumption patterns and regulatory restrictions pose challenges, the demand for unique flavors, bolstered by continuous product innovation and rising spending power, fuels the market's growth.
 This trajectory underscores the market's resilience and its premium positioning within the broader beer industry.
 North America's craft beer market is in flux, adapting to diversifying consumer preferences in styles, packaging, and purchasing channels.
-Ale remains the dominant style, but the swift rise of lagers has seen.
+Ale remains the dominant style, while lagers are growing rapidly.
 While the market is predominantly male, a notable increase in female consumption suggests untapped expansion potential.
-Though cans dominate packaging for their convenience and portability, there's a notable surge in variety packs and alternative formats, reflecting consumers' desire for curated experiences.
+Although cans dominate packaging due to their convenience and portability, there's a notable surge in variety packs and alternative formats, reflecting consumers' desire for curated experiences.
 The craft beer scene in the region boasts a rich tapestry of microbreweries and brewpubs, each showcasing unique local flavors and brewing techniques.

 Key Report Takeaways